andrew1007/mrfa-demo/article/part2.md

 This current strategy works because the selectors are returning nodes in the state tree.
 But if the operation inside the selector turns into algorithm that returns an object (which happens all the time), the selector will _always_ trigger a rerender.

 In the following example, `makeGetDocById` now returns a new object on every computation, failing strict equality on every render cycle.
-The trick to solving this is by returning the same object as often as possible: memoization.

 ```typescript
 const makeGetDocById = (id) => (state) => {